GrowerMain/COMP2042_Y2_CW/README.md

     - **Issue**: The ball freezes spontaneously in random locations during gameplay.
     - **Steps Taken**: Investigated the code related to ball movement and collisions.
 Implemented additional logging to trace the issue.
 The cause is still under investigation.

-2. **Background Change on Score 100**
-    - **Issue**: The background doesn't change when the player's score reaches 100.
-    - **Steps Taken**: Checked the logic responsible for background changes.
-Discovered an error in the score comparison condition.
-Modified the code to correctly trigger background changes on reaching a score of 100.

-3. **Font Color Change on Background Change**
+2. **Font Color Change on Background Change**
     - **Issue**: Font becomes hard to see when background changes.
     - **Steps Taken**: Examined the code handling background and font color changes.
 Identified a missing condition for font color updates.
 Added the necessary logic to change the font color to black when the background changes.

-4. **Background Change After Level Completion**
+3. **Background Change After Level Completion**
     - **Issue**: The background does not change after completing a level.
     - **Steps Taken**: Reviewed the level completion logic and background change triggers.
 Identified a missing event hook for background updates after level completion.
 Implemented the missing logic to change the background after finishing a level.

-5. **Ball Sticking to Paddle:** An attempt was made to code the ball to stick to the paddle every time it touched it.
+4. **Ball Sticking to Paddle:** An attempt was made to code the ball to stick to the paddle every time it touched it.
 However, due to issues in calculating the ball's direction, this feature is not functioning correctly.
 The ball exhibits erratic behavior or freezes on the screen instead of sticking to the paddle.
     - **Issue**: The calculation of the ball's direction and movement lacked precision, leading to unexpected behaviors upon collision with the paddle.
     - **Impact**: The intended "stickiness" of the ball to the paddle was not achieved, affecting the overall gameplay experience.
     - **Steps Taken to Address**